Golden Triangle Tour Packages

 .webp)

-Samode village, located approximately forty kilometres north of Jaipur, is perhaps the best-known of the city's nearby rural escapes, anchored by the magnificent Samode Palace, a heritage property now operating as one of Rajasthan's most celebrated luxury hotels.
+Samode village, located approximately forty kilometres north of Jaipur, is perhaps the best known of the city's nearby rural escapes, anchored by the magnificent Samode Palace, a heritage property now operating as one of Rajasthan's most celebrated luxury hotels.

 What makes Samode worth visiting beyond the palace itself is the village surrounding it.
 Walking through Samode's lanes offers a genuine glimpse of traditional Rajasthani village life, farmers working fields, women drawing water, the unhurried rhythm of rural daily routines, set against a backdrop of traditional architecture that has remained largely unchanged.